unepwcmc/ocean-plus-habitats/README.md

 Redlist data for the various species is store in `lib/data/iucn_redlist`.
 If you need to update just the occurrences of each species run `rake import:occurrences`.

+## Testing

+Testing is done with RSpec and FactoryBot.
+To run all tests, run `bundle exec rspec`

+To lint your factories, run `rake factory_bot:lint`